LeoAokma/RamanSpecController/README.md

 ## About the project

-This is a gui program based on python created in 2021 for a comprehensive undergraduate-level lab course.
+This is a gui program based on python created in 2021 for a comprehensive undergraduate-level lab course back at Peking University.
 The program controls the sensor of a Raman spectrometer to acquire preview and exposures via serial communications.

+## Notice for academic and education users (IMPORTANT !!!)

+If you are taking the same course, the comprehensive physical chemistry lab at Peking University, please inform your instructor for approval before using any portion of the code in this repo.
+If you want to use it for academic usages, please cite the repo and notice me before publications.

+## Install Instructions

 Download the source code and run main.py to start the gui program.